Business Finance

 Cash flow and profit are both important, and business owners and investors may focus on each at different times and for specific reasons.
 Determining whether profit or cash flow is more important will be based on your unique situation.

-View loan offers, set up business banking, receive payments and track your cash flow with the Lendio mobile app.
+View loan offers, receive payments, and track your cash flow with the Lendio mobile app.

 About the author